Specialist in Blood Bank Technology and Transfusion Medicine Program

 - Preference given to those with at least three years of full-time Blood Bank experience

 Applicants to the program must submit the following to Catherine.Hernandez@redcross.org for consideration:

 - Resume or CV listing pertinent experience and education

 - Copy of California CLS license (or evidence of eligibility)

 - Copy of baccalaureate degree.
 Academic work completed at colleges and universities outside of the USA require transcript evaluation by an ASCP acceptable evaluation agency.

 - At least two letters of recommendation including one from current employer.

-- A short essay of applicant’s goals for applying to the program
+- A one or two page essay of applicant’s goals for applying to the program.

 - Applications should be received by October 1 prior to the start of the program.